 However, not all fluid feeders feed on the blood of other animals.
 Butterflies drink nectar from flowers through straw-like tongues.

-Hummingbirds are also called fluid feeders as they drink the nectar out of flowers.
-Hummingbirds use their long beaks to drink the nectar out of flowers.
+Hummingbirds are also called fluid feeders as they drink nectar from flowers.
+Hummingbirds use their long beaks for drinking the nectar out of flowers.
 As the nectar is liquid, the hummingbird’s tongue traps liquid by changing shape as it moves in and out of the nectar.
-This is different from insects that use their proboscis to suck the juice out of organisms.
+This differs from insects that use their beak to suck the juice out of organisms.

 The vast majority of animals are classed as bulk feeders.
 Bulk feeders eat large pieces of food, usually from the source.
 Some examples of bulk feeders are humans, cows, snakes, and most bird species.
 Almost all animals over a few inches in size are bulk feeders.

 Some animals that are bulk feeders engage in group feeding, such as wolves.
 Hunting in groups allows them to find food faster as they minimize their search area and time.
-Hunting in groups also reduces the risk of predation while increasing the efficiency of capturing their prey.
+Hunting in groups also reduces predation risk while increasing the efficiency of capturing their prey.

 In the Sonora desert, groups of Harris Hawks will work together to hunt rabbits and cottontails.
-One bird will stay on a tree, while another will fly down to catch its prey.
+One bird stays on a tree, while another flies to catch its prey.
 If it escapes, the hawk on the tree will fly down to try to see it.

 Animals that are bulk feeders use many different methods to catch their prey.
 These include stalking and chasing their prey.